yduf/yduf.github.io/_posts/2020-09-20-your-inbox.md

 title: Mailbox
 tags: quote mail
 ---
-> “Your inbox is nothing more than everyone else’s to do list for you,” - [Carson Tate](https://twitter.com/organizenow/status/1306571214060744704)
+> Your inbox is nothing more than everyone else’s to do list for you - [Carson Tate](https://twitter.com/organizenow/status/1306571214060744704)